 Overview

-Iris Kristoff represents and works with clients in a variety of labor and employment advice and counsel matters.
-Her practice focuses on advising employers on various employment-related issues and claims, ranging from best practices and compliance in connection with wage and hour issues and leaves of absences, risk reduction strategies for employee terminations, and designing and updating employer handbooks and policies, to transactional matters, including employee separation agreements, negotiations, and remote work policies and agreements.
+Iris Kristoff represents and works with a variety of clients on addressing and resolving labor and employment-related issues.
+Her practice focuses on advising and counseling California and multi-state employers on managing day-to-day employment issues, ranging from wage and hour compliance issues, preparing leave of absence related communications, risk reduction strategies for employee layoffs and terminations, designing and updating employer handbooks and policies, to advising on transactional employment matters, including employee separation agreements and negotiations.
+Ms. Kristoff also focuses on helping employers address new developments in state and federal legislation, equal employment opportunity laws and policy, pay equity issues, and “MeToo”-related legislation.

-Ms. Kristoff also handles employment-related disputes in state and federal courts, as well as before various governmental agencies including the California Labor Commissioner, U.S. Equal Employment Opportunity Commission, California Department of Fair Employment and Housing, as well as in arbitration proceedings.
+Ms. Kristoff has experience litigating employment-related disputes on behalf of employers and employees, including wrongful termination, discrimination, harassment, and retaliation claims, as well as wage and hour claims, in state and federal courts, as well as before various governmental agencies including the California Labor Commissioner, U.S. Equal Employment Opportunity Commission, California Department of Fair Employment and Housing, and in arbitration proceedings.

-Ms. Kristoff attended Emory University in Atlanta where she received her Juris Doctorate and Master’s in Public Health, with a concentration in Policy and Management.
+Ms. Kristoff attended Emory University in Atlanta where she earned her law degree and her Master of Public Health, with a concentration in Policy and Management.
 During law school, she served as a law clerk for Administrative Law Judge Lana Layton in the U.S. Equal Employment Opportunity Commission Hearings Unit.
-Throughout law school and post-grad, Iris worked as a policy and research analyst at the Centers for Disease Control and Prevention, and her work was selected for publication in the Journal of Public Health Management and Practice.
-Iris draws on her policy background to assist California and multi-state employers with employee handbooks and other employment-related policies and practices, including advising on methods to reduce labor costs and to maximize compliance.
+Throughout law school and post-graduate school, Ms. Kristoff worked as a policy and research analyst at the Centers for Disease Control and Prevention, and her work was selected for publication in the Journal of Public Health Management and Practice.
+She draws on her policy background to assist employers of all sizes with all aspects of the employment relationship, from new hire and onboarding requirements, employment contracts and arbitration agreements, to employment-related policies and practices, including methods to reduce labor costs while maximizing multi-state workplace compliance.

 News & Publications